19 soldiers feared killed in another Boko Haram ambush – The Sun Nigeria

 Timothy Olanrewaju, Maiduguri

-No fewer than 19 soldiers were feared killed in an ambush on military operation team in a Borno town by Boko Haram.

-Boko Haram ambushed troops of 25 Task Force Brigade along Maiduguri-Damboa road on Tuesday afternoon.
+Boko Haram have allegedly killed about 19 soldiers when the insurgents ambushed troops of 25 Task Force Brigade, a military operation team, along Maiduguri-Damboa road in Borno State, on Tuesday afternoon.

 Military sources said an exchange of fire ensured between troops and Boko Haram leading to the death of 19 soldiers.
-The incident was not immediately known in Maiduguri, Borno capital until Wednesday.
+The incident was not immediately known in Maiduguri, Borno State capital, until Wednesday.

-However, Coordinator Defence Media Operations, Maj Gen John Enenche in a statement said two soldiers were killed and four others injured.
+However, Coordinator Defence Media Operations, Major General John Enenche in a statement said two soldiers were killed and four others injured.

-“Regrettably, 2 valiant soldiers paid the supreme price while 4 others were wounded in action.
-However, the wounded in action soldiers have been evacuated to a military medical facility and currently responding positively to treatment,” he disclosed.
+“Regrettably, two valiant soldiers paid the supreme price while four others were wounded in action.
+However, the wounded-in-action soldiers have been evacuated to a military medical facility and currently responding positively to treatment,” he said.

 He said the troops were of the 25/Task Force Brigade deployed to Damboa in the southern part of Borno in conjunction with their colleagues of Sector 2 Special Forces, Operation Lafiya Dole.